 8.3 Remote participants are encouraged to announce their name and affiliation clearly before making any intervention (see also clause 7.4).

+NOTE – This is particularly useful in case of a meeting with interpretation or with participants with disabilities or specific needs (see clause 10).

 8.4 Remote participants should speak from a quiet place without background noise.
 They should speak slowly and clearly to allow the other participants to compensate for any audio problem.
 They are encouraged to end their remarks with the phrase "This concludes my intervention."

 NOTE – Clauses 8.3 and 8.4 are particularly useful in the case of a meeting with interpretation, or with participants with disabilities or specific needs (see clause 10).

 8.5 If the connection is poor, and if requested by the chairman, remote participants should be prepared to type their question or comment in the chat window of the remote participation tool.
+Any other comments entered in a chat window are normally not considered as a part of the discussion.

 8.6 During a physical meeting with remote participation, remote participants accept that, in case of technical problems (e.g., lost connection), their participation may be interrupted (see also clause 8.8) while the physical meeting will continue, whereas in case of onsite technical issues (e.g., headphone failure), the chairman may decide to suspend the meeting until the problem is solved.